-Gordon is the senior counsel for the BC Centre for Elder Advocacy and Support, oversees its litigation services, and participates in the legal clinics.
-A member of the Trial Lawyers Association of British Columbia and the Canadian Bar Association, Gordon has worked as trial and appellate counsel since being called to the Bar in Manitoba in 1973 and the British Columbia Bar in 1975.
+Mr. Marshall is the senior counsel at Seniors First BC.
+A member of the Law Society of British Columbia and the Canadian Bar Association, Mr. Marshall has worked as trial and appellate counsel since being called to the Bar in Manitoba in 1973 and the British Columbia Bar in 1975.

 Nighat Afsar – Legal Advocate

 Nighat has a law degree and practised law for 15 years in Pakistan.
 As a Britannia Chevening Scholar, she completed her Master’s degree in International Law from the University of Hull, UK.
 She also has a Master’s degree in Urban and Regional Planning from the University of Colorado-Denver.
 Nighat works in the Legal Advocacy Program, providing information, referral and representation services to older adults.

 Nataliya enjoyed studying English language and literature at Lviv State University (Ukraine).
 She completed a diploma in Tourism from International Air Transport Association (Geneva, Switzerland).
 She also successfully completed the Legal Assistant Certificate program at Vancouver Community College.
 She has worked as a Legal Assistant at various law offices specializing in Corporate, Personal Injury and Aboriginal Law.

 Suad Seddiq – Office Manager and Administrative Assistant